We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 If you are a family on a very tight budget that needs to eat as cheaply as possible, definitely don’t do the dining plan.
 No matter how you slice it, there are various hacks you can do that would allow you to eat at the parks for much cheaper than you would pay on the dining plan.

-I have successfully taken a 3-night trip while spending a total of just over $100 on all of the food I ate.
+I have successfully taken a 3-night trip while spending a total of just over $100 on all of the food I ate (for one person).
 As a comparison, that same trip on the Quick Service Dining Plan would have cost me $157.
 I would have gotten a lot more food on the Quick Service Dining Plan, but saving money was my main priority on that particular trip.

 This example pretty clearly illustrates the core choice when it comes to the dining plan.
 Ask yourself whether you want to truly save money or have the convenience and extra food?
 The answer to that question should lead you in the right direction.